crlxs/homelab/picluster/README.md

 2. Current Grafana deployment is really rudimentary, although atleast it showed me it can work.
 Should redo-it following:
   - https://grafana.com/docs/grafana/latest/setup-grafana/installation/kubernetes/
   - https://grafana.com/grafana/dashboards/315-kubernetes-cluster-monitoring-via-prometheus/

+3. Ansible tasks for swap only work with Debian and not raspbian, need to implement both.